Will Professional Carpet Cleaning Remove Pet Odors? Is It Worth It?

 Carpet cleaners charge either a flat rate per room or an amount based on square footage.
 The cost structure sometimes depends on how much area needs to be cleaned.

 Cleaning costs will increase as pet stains become more abundant and difficult to remove.
-If cleaners have to employ specialty pre-treatment methods that cost more time and materials, you will have to pay more for the service.
+If cleaners employ specialty pre-treatment methods that cost more time and materials, you must pay more for the service.

 Will Professional Carpet Cleaners Get Rid of Pet Odors?